cea-trust-platform/triocfd-documentation/doc/source/srcs/userGuidelines/get-started.md

 The triocfd executable must be provided a data file describing the physical problem you want to simulate and the numerical tools you want to use.
 This file uses an in-house format which allows to interface with the C++ implementation by specifying directives to execute and objects to instanciate.

 See in Section [How to write a data file](./howto/index) for some guidelines on writing this file.
+The [Keyword Reference Manual](keywords) lists all valid keywords that can be used in a .data file, and describes the arguments they must be given.